This Oatmeal Toffee Cookies makes a light, crisp cookie with the right amount of chewiness in the middle.

 Oatmeal Toffee Cookies fall into the category of the perfect cookie.
-Crisp on the edges and chewy in the middle, at least that’s the way I like them!
+Crisp on the edges and chewy in the middle.

 When my kids were all at home I was one of those cookie making moms.
 They would often come home to a fresh baked batch of cookies.
 Whenever they had friends over there was always a batch of cookies to snack on.
 I told them I did it for them but really, I LOVE a fresh baked cookie and I enoyed it as much as they did.
 It was the perfect way to indulge my love of a fresh baked cookie.

-I originally posted this recipe way back in March of 2009.
-My friend Meg of Megan Daines Photography was over and she followed me around the kitchen and took some lovely photos – it was so much fun.
+My friend Meg was over the day I made these cookies and she followed me around the kitchen and took some lovely photos – it was so much fun.
 I almost felt famous!

 Ready for the oven….